PHYSICIST

 Icon of person Daniel Gabriel Fahrenheit

 Daniel Gabriel Fahrenheit FRS (; German: [ˈfaːʁn̩haɪt]; 24 May 1686 – 16 September 1736) was a physicist, inventor, and scientific instrument maker, born in Poland to a family of German extraction.
-Fahrenheit invented thermometers accurate and consistent enough to allow the comparison of temperature measurements between different observers using different instruments.
-Fahrenheit is also credited with inventing mercury-in-glass thermometers more accurate and superior to spirit-filled thermometers at the time.
-The popularity of his thermometers led to the widespread adoption of his Fahrenheit scale attached to his instruments.
+Fahrenheit significantly improved the design and manufacture of thermometers; his were accurate and consistent enough that different observers, each with their own Fahrenheit thermometers, could reliably compare temperature measurements with each other.
+Fahrenheit is also credited with producing the first successful mercury-in-glass thermometers, which were more accurate than the spirit-filled thermometers of his time and of a generally superior design.
+The popularity of his thermometers also led to the widespread adoption of his Fahrenheit scale, with which they were provided.
 Read more on Wikipedia

 His biography is available in different languages on Wikipedia.
 Daniel Gabriel Fahrenheit is the 50th most popular physicist (down from 38th in 2019), the 17th most popular biography from Poland (up from 18th in 2019) and the 4th most popular Polish Physicist.